MISHRA-TUSHAR/Image-Resizer-Electron/readme.md

 ## Packaging

 There are multiple ways to package Electron apps.
-I would suggest [Electron Forge](https://www.electronforge.io/).
-I did not implement any packaging into this app.
+Suggested one is [Electron Forge](https://www.electronforge.io/).
 ## Developer Mode

 If your `NODE_ENV` is set to `development` then you will have the dev tools enabled and available in the menu bar.
 It will also open them by default.